-Throughout life, we’ll have many situations where we will be tested, whether that is mentally, emotionally, physically or relationally.
+Throughout life, we’ll have many situations where we’ll be tested, whether that’s mentally, emotionally, physically or relationally.
 How we deal with those situations determines the type of leader we become, which also affects whether we accomplish what we want to or not.

-The better we become at managing challenging situations, the more we will grow as a leader.
+The better we become at managing challenging situations, the more we’ll grow as a leader.
 Anyone can learn to deal with stressful situations if they want to.
 As the great Zig Ziglar said, “You don’t have to be great to start, but you have to start to be great.”

 How does that happen?
 Is it a born quality or it is a developed quality?